 - coordinating community engagement and public education across the area.

-The GCFMG membership comprises QFRS, local land managers and local government representation.
+The GCFMG membership comprises QFES, local land managers and local government representation.
 Membership may include other interested government agencies and local representatives.

-The chair of the FMG rests with QFRS.
+The chair of the FMG rests with QFES.

 - DERM (QPWS Rangers, DERM/USL and foresters)

 Potential other membership:

 - Queensland Police Service